annotation/stam/extensions/stam-query/README.md

 We will now explain the various constraint there are in STAMQL.
-Each *MUST* be introduced by a keyword that identifies the nature of the constraint, then it has a set of parameters, which *MUST* be seperated by whitespace.
+Each *MUST* be introduced by a keyword that identifies the nature of the constraint, then it has a set of parameters, which *MUST* be separated by whitespace.

 We distinguish constraints listed below and describe their parameters and the contexts in which they can be used.
 When we things like say *in context of